Department of Facilities and Transportation Services

 Design and Construction Services

 The Office of Design and Construction Services provides the necessary liaison between FCPS and Fairfax County and is responsible for design and construction services for new school facilities; additions to existing schools; renewals (renovations) of existing school facilities; completion of capital improvement work orders in the most cost-efficient manner; minor facility improvements; and the purchase, installation, and relocation of temporary classroom facilities.
 This office evaluates the capacity and effective utilization of each school on a yearly basis.
 Design and Construction Services manages facility accommodation for the disabled through the Americans with Disabilities Act Transition Plan.

 - Learn more about the Net Zero Energy Study

 - Access Design & Construction Current Solicitations to Bid

-- Bond Money at Work - Take a look at the photo gallery of past and present Capital Bond Improvement projects under construction
+- Building for our future: Capital Improvement Project Status - Take a look at the photo gallery of Capital Bond Improvement projects under construction

 - Access Facilities Management Current Solicitations to Bid